enbashi/webtask-timezone-converter/README.md

 Slack version
 ------
-[Another version](webtask-slack-timezone-converter.md) of this converter can used with Slack.
+[Another version](webtask-slack-timezone-converter.md) of this converter can be used with Slack.